cdiasperera/cppHelper/README.md

 * By default, if the folder / file already exists, it will not be created / overwritten.
-* If you have common files that you have in every project, this command can copy these template files.
+* If you have common files that you have in every exercise, this command can copy these template files.
 To do this, put the file or folders you wish to copy in `$HOME/.cpphelper/exercise/`.
 They will automatically be copied.
+* Make sure to fill out `$HOME/.cpphelper/metadata.txt` to create a `metadata.txt` file as well.
 * Sometimes these files might contain strings that are based on the set number or the exercise number.
 Instead of the number put either of the following
   strings: